-The Council has powers under the Environmental Protection Act 1990 to take action with regard to smoke which amounts to a Statutory Nuisance.
-There are no specific byelaws that prohibit garden bonfires or require them to take place between certain hours.
+The Council has powers under the Environmental Protection Act 1990 to take action with regard to noise which amounts to a statutory nuisance.

-A Statutory Nuisance is something which significantly interferes with the complainant's life or the reasonable occupation of their property.
-To constitute a statutory nuisance it needs to be shown that the smoke from the bonfire is not just annoying, but that it is a recurrent and persistent problem which is unreasonable and prevents someone from continuing their normal activities.
+A statutory noise nuisance is something which significantly interferes with the complainant's life or the reasonable occupation of their property.
+For a noise to constitute a statutory nuisance it needs to be shown that the noise is not just audible or annoying, but that it is unreasonable and preventing the ordinary person from continuing their normal activities.

 The everyday meaning of the word 'nuisance' is not always the same as the legal term.
-Sometimes smoke from a bonfire may be annoying but it may not constitute a statutory nuisance in law.
+Sometimes a noise may be annoying but it may not constitute a statutory nuisance in law.
+A statutory nuisance depends on a number of factors which include: intensity of the noise, duration of the noise, frequency of occurrence, time of day, and locality.

-It should be noted that abnormal sensitivity is not a factor - the law of nuisance considers what would be unreasonable for an average person.
-If you have increased sensitivity to smoke due to illness such as asthma this cannot be taken into account when assessing nuisance.
+It should be noted that abnormal sensitivity is not a factor - the law of nuisance considers only what would be unreasonable for an average person.
+If you have increased sensitivity to noise due to illness or shift work this is unlikely to be taken into account when assessing nuisance.